 A complete WHY session takes around 4 hours but can last up to 6 hours.
 It is important that you cannot be disturbed during this session.
 It is not preferable, but the sessions can also be done by Skype (or Zoom).

 During the session, you tell your partner your stories.
-He / she only listens and will ask you questions if the story is not clear.
+He/she only listens and will ask you questions if the story is not clear.
 Your partner will help you discover which feelings and emotions played a role in every story.
-He / she will then try to find out whether there is a silver line in the stories.
+He/she will then try to find out whether there is a silver line in the stories.
 Your partner does this by writing down the facts and meanings.
 Those meanings are recurring themes such as perseverance or honesty for Marcel.
-It is possible that more than 10 different themes are discovered.
-Only 2 of your unique themes are used to express a draft WHY statement.
+More than ten different themes may be discovered.
+Only two of your unique themes are used to express a draft WHY statement.
 A WHY statement consists of a contribution that you make and its impact (on the world).

 Refining your Why